usdot-jpo-ode/wzdx/feed-content/data-tables/road_events.md

 This table is related to the [lanes](/feed-content/data-tables/lanes.md) table.
 For each record in the road_events table there may exist one or more records in the lanes table.
 The road_event_id field acts as the foreign key in the lanes table.

+This table is related to the [relationships](/feed-content/data-tables/relationships.md) table.
+For each record in the road_events table there may exist one record in the relationships table.
+The road_event_id field acts as the foreign key in the relationships table.

 ## Data Table Structure
 Each data table defines a list of data fields which are described by the following characterstics: